moorlag/theme-landing-page/content/_index.md

   - block: features
     id: features
     content:
-      title: Features
+      title: What's Heidis Kock Klub?
-      text: Build your site with blocks 🧱
+      text: Recipe cards from the '70
       items:
-        - name: Optimized SEO
+        - name: Now all translated
           icon: magnifying-glass
-          description: Automatic sitemaps, RSS feeds, and rich metadata take the pain out of SEO and syndication.
+          description: Orginally in German, but with the power of AI we've translated all the recipes!
-        - name: Fast
+        - name: Updated measurment
           icon: bolt
-          description: Super fast page load with Tailwind CSS and super fast site building with Hugo.
+          description: What is a eßl. anyways
-        - name: Easy
+        - name: Now with calculated calories!
           icon: sparkles
-          description: One-click deployment to GitHub Pages.
-Have your new website live within 5 minutes!
+          description: Not only great taste, also an informed taste.
         - name: No-Code
           icon: code-bracket
           description: Edit and design your site just using rich text (Markdown) and configurable YAML parameters.